 4. Text Message Candidates

 Two of the main benefits of this creative recruitment tactic are that you are likely to get a faster response time and that it can help you attract millennial and Gen Z candidates.
-It can be tempting to be less formal when you’re texting, but keep it professional by using full sentences, proper punctuation, and be sure to text during regular business hours.
+It can be tempting to be less formal when you’re texting, but keep it professional by using full sentences and proper punctuation, and be sure to text during regular business hours.

 5. Match Top Candidates with a Peer